 Ceramides in Nutrition and Cosmetics – EU Market & Stability Formulas

-Ceramides are lipid molecules that form part of the skin barrier, helping retain moisture and protect against environmental stressors.
+Ceramides are lipid molecules that form part of the skin's natural barrier structure, where they play a role in moisture retention and protection against environmental stressors.
+This describes their physiological function in the body — not a claim attributed to any supplement product.
 While they have been a staple in topical skincare for years, oral ceramides are now gaining traction in the European beauty-from-within market.

 For brands, success depends on understanding the differences between cosmetic and nutritional applications, ensuring regulatory compliance, and formulating for stability.